 \section{Inference}

 In this section, we discuss how to perform inference on the parameters $\btheta$ and $\bbeta$.
 There has been some previous work in obtaining asymptotic variance estimators for multiple imputations estimators \citep{WangRobins1998, RobinsWang2000}, but this can be analytically challenging in our setting.
-The bootstrap is a widely adopted procedure for estimating the sampling distribution of an estimator and obtaining asymptotically valid confidence intervals \citep{efron1979bootstrap}.
-Since we are working under well-behaved parametric model, the statistical functional that we are trying to estimate should be sufficiently smooth and Hadamard differentiable, which implies validity of the bootstrap with a Gaussian mixture model.
+The bootstrap is a widely adopted procedure for estimating the sampling distribution of an estimator and obtaining asymptotically valid confidence intervals \citep{efron1979bootstrap} and has been previously used with the EM algorithm \citep{CeleuxSEM1987}. \cite{OHagan2019} have also explored the use of the bootstrap with a Gaussian mixture model.
 We provide theoretical justification for the bootstrap in our setting in Appendix \ref{appendix:bootstrap}.

 Bootstrapping works by resampling from the original data set (which is equivalent to sampling from empirical distribution), and with large enough sample size and under sufficient regularity conditions, this mimics drawing samples from the true generating distribution.
 We bootstrap the data $B$ times (where $B$ is sufficiently large) including the missing data, and the estimation procedure is run on each of the $B$ bootstrapped data sets.